 Credit risk - is the risk of a financial loss to the Company if a counterparty fails to meet its contractual obligations.
-The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at June 30, 2021 is minimal.
+The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at June 30, 2022 is minimal.
 The Company's accounts receivable consists of amounts receivable from government and directors.
-Management believes that the credit risk with respect to receivable that the credit risk with respect to statement believes that the credit risk with respect to accounts receivable is minimal.
+Management believes that the credit risk with respect to accounts receivable is minimal.

 Currency risk - currency risk arises due to fluctuations in the exchange rates.
 The Company's equity financings are sourced in Canadian dollars and the majority of expenditures are expected to be incurred in US dollars.
-As at June 30, 2021, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.
+As at June 30, 2022, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.

 Interest rate risk - is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's interest income is subject to bank deposit interest rates.
-During the six months ended June 30, 2021, the Company received \$9,393 of interest income from banks.
-A 1% change in interest rate would affect income (loss) before tax of approximately \$130,000.
-The Company's term loan with a carrying value of \$37,119 as at June 30, 2021 from the Government of Canada for COVID-19 assistance is non-interest bearing.
+During the six months ended June 30, 2022, the Company received \$22,300 of interest income from banks.
+A 1% change in interest rate would affect income (loss) before tax of approximately \$30,000.
+The Company's term loan with a carrying value of \$39,011 as at June 30, 2022 from the Government of Canada for COVID-19 assistance is non-interest bearing.

 Liquidity risk - is the risk that the Company will be unable to meet its obligations as they become due.
 The Company manages its liquidity risk by implementing a budget, forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at June 30, 2021, the Company had \$12,969,629 in cash and cash equivalents, \$736,674 in current liabilities and \$475,889 in non-current liabilities.
+As at June 30, 2022, the Company had \$3,011,487 in cash and cash equivalents, \$2,198,522 in current liabilities and \$331,844 in non-current liabilities.